reglet-dev/reglet/docs/redaction.md

 1.  **Prefer Path Matching**: Whenever possible, rely on path matching (`paths`) rather than regex.
 It is more performant and less prone to false positives.
 2.  **Use Hash Mode for Audits**: Hash mode is useful when an auditor asks "Is the API key on Server A the same as Server B?".
 You can show them matching hashes without revealing the key.
 3.  **Test Your Patterns**: Regex can be tricky.
 Test your patterns against dummy data to ensure they catch what you expect without redacting too much.
+4.  **Use a Salt**: If using Hash Mode, always configure a secret salt in your local config to prevent reversing the hashes.